bujikun/WhatsAppTracker/README.md

 Inspired by Laurent Ninga( https://plus.google.com/112939850134979360366/about ) who would always have to visit whatsapp.com to check new versions, I deciced to make his life simple by bbuilding this application.

-The source code is open sourced under the Apache License 2.0
+The source code is open source under the Apache License 2.0

 License
 ===============